 For us, there are many more advantages of climbing in two days instead of one day, but, again, that choice is personal, and each one should do as he judges better.

 At Casa da Montanha you will find out the schedules for starting the ascent.
 You can start the climb at any time, but there are four window frames that you ned to choose at the time of your reservation.

 00h00 – if you plan to climb to be there at sunrise, you can start from 00h00 on

 08h00 – you can start from 8h00 if you plan to go for the day

 12h00 – you can start from 12h00 if you plan to go for the day

 18h00 – you can start from 16h00 if you plan to climb and spend the night

 After watching sunrise, we descended to the main crater, set down our camp and prepared for the long descent, which actually took us a bit longer than the ascent, because of the nature of the trail, with loose rock and stone.

 You can visit the Casa da Montanha for information, but not to book and pay your climbing permission.
 That needs to be done online.
 Unfortunately, when we attempted to book our ascent online, although we were able to make a booking, we were unable to make the payment (no credit cards accepted).
 We called the Casa da Montanha to know if we could pay them on the day of our ascent, but unfortunately, they cannot accept payments there.
 Find out with them how to proceed with payment.

-Only thirty hikers allowed to set camp on crater per dayBe careful that the number of people authorised to climb is limited to a certain number per day, and there are different time frames for scheduling the ascents.
+Only thirty hikers allowed to set camp on crater per dayBe aware that the number of people authorised to climb is limited to a certain number per day, and there are different time frames for scheduling the ascents.
 Also, the number of people allowed to camp on the crater is limited to thirty per day, therefore, you may have to book your ascent a few months in advance!